Bun in the oven might leave you scratching your head, and I know you can’t wait for the details, but first let me just say…

 For the time being, we’re business as usual!
 Amber, my trusted Project Manager, and I are working to get blog posts scheduled about 3 months out so that I can have a nice long maternity leave.
 That being said, I do still plan to post on social media in real-time.
 As I continue to learn and as we gather personal experiences, I will share our #fedandfitbaby experiences here as a new column!

 Note that I DO have another enormous project we’re looking to launch late this year/early next year.
 This project is something you can *actually* sink a fork into!
 YES this is cutting close to when baby girl arrives.
 We’re building a team to help make it happen so that I can be in or out of the picture if ever needed.
 There’s a LOT of pregnancy left and a LOT unknown about Cricket, we’re planing my involvement on the extremely conservative side so that I can be fully present with her.

-A part of the reason I waited so long to share the news is because I’ve seen *many* of my blogger friends get eaten ALIVE by unsolicited advice/parental policing by well-meaning readers.
+A part of the reason I waited so long to share the news about this little bun in the oven is because I’ve seen *many* of my blogger friends get eaten ALIVE by unsolicited advice/parental policing by well-meaning readers.
 It, honestly, terrifies me …but, I think that there are two important things to take into consideration.
 First, this Fed & Fit community (YOU) is full of the most compassionate, loving, supportive, wonderful people I have ever had the pleasure of knowing …so I know you’ll honor us through this process.
 Second, addressing this head-first is out of respect for everyone involved.
 We have a LOT to learn and look forward to learning it in real-time with our personal experiences.
 We’re walking into parenthood ready to stay on our toes and excited to learn lessons in their due time.